rkristelijn/wsl-mexn/readme.md

 OSX	| 118,41%
 Win10WSL	| 260,61%

 It seems **there is a significant delay** on Windows (2,6 times slower), even when using WSL.
-It is 2,6 times slower than Debian, let alone the problems you have with newline characters and different key bindings.
-This means **everything** runs 2,6 times slower; saving code, git work, opening VSC, beautifying, linting, testing, hitting your web server, etc.
+It is 2,6 times slower than Debian, let alone the problems you have with newline characters and different key bindings in VSC.
+Also copy-pasting from and to the console is a headache; you need to click on the window with the right-mouse button to paste.

+This means **everything** runs 2,6 times slower; saving code, git work, opening VSC, beautifying, linting, testing, hitting your web server, etc. For good measurement I've included a MacBook Pro run.

 # Table of Content
 - [Benchmark](#benchmark)